Whey vs Plant Protein Powder: Which Is Better

 Here are a few key perks you might appreciate:

-• Bone Health: As bones can weaken with age, the calcium and magnesium found in some plant proteins can provide support.
+- Bone Health: As bones weaken with age, the calcium and magnesium found in some plant proteins support them.

-• Versatility: From smoothies to baked goods, plant proteins are highly versatile and can be effortlessly incorporated into various recipes.
+- Versatility: From smoothies to baked goods, plant proteins are highly versatile and can be effortlessly incorporated into your recipes.

 Potential Drawbacks and Considerations